ProvableHQ/welcome/documentation/aleo/02_hello.md

 program foo.aleo;
 ```

-Afterwards, we can start writing its functions (or other Aleo structures such as interfaces, records, closures, as we will see later).
+Afterwards, we can start writing its functions (or other Aleo structures such as structs, records, closures, as we will see later).

 In the case of functions we have it very easy: